They say variety is spice of life. Well the same may be true of really effective content marketing strategies.

 - The value of new links will be diminished (if a site has linked to you once, any subsequent links from that same site will have diminishing returns – you need to target links from new domains in order to keep building your own site’s authority).

-Stick with me and we’ll take a look at how diversifying the type of content you create can help you to diversify the traffic you attract.
+Stick with me and we’ll take a look at a number of content marketing examples that show how diversifying the type of content you create can help you to diversify the traffic you attract.

 Ask enough people and it won’t be long before someone tells you that infographics “have had their day”.
 Or worse, that “infographics are dead“.